yiisoft/yii2/extensions/yii/elasticsearch/README.md

 ----------------------------------

-The yii2 elasticsearch extensions provides a `DebugPanel` that can be integrated with the yii debug module an shows the executed elasticsearch queries.
-It also allows to run these queries on different cluster nodes an view the results.
+The yii2 elasticsearch extensions provides a `DebugPanel` that can be integrated with the yii debug module and shows the executed elasticsearch queries.
+It also allows to run these queries and view the results.

-Add the following to you application config to enable it:
+Add the following to you application config to enable it (if you already have the debug module enabled, it is sufficient to just add the panels configuration):

 ```php
 	// ...